nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/webengine-jax-rs/webengine-tutorials.md

 ---
 In this section we will go deeper into WebEngine model by proposing 5 samples on how to use common WebEngine concepts.

-To install the sample modules you need to download the compiled JAR rom our Maven repository:  https://maven.nuxeo.org/nexus/index.html#nexus-search;gav~~nuxeo-webengine-samples*~~~, and copy them to the `$NUXEO_HOME/nxserver/bundles` directory.
+To install the sample modules you need to download the compiled JAR from our Maven repository:  https://maven.nuxeo.org/nexus/index.html#nexus-search;gav~~nuxeo-webengine-samples*~~~, and copy them to the `$NUXEO_HOME/nxserver/bundles` directory.

 To correctly understand the tutorials you need to look into all .groovy, .xml, and .ftl files you find in the corresponding [sample modules]({{file name='examples.zip'}}).